Scroll to the bottom of the page to download PDF versions of the checklists!

 - Inform staff of health and safety procedures going forward.
 Health and safety will be the top priority of both employees and shoppers for now.
 If it is not possible to always maintain the required distance from customers, you will need to look at both re-designing the layout of your store, the checkout procedures and supply masks, gloves and hand sanitizer where required for everybody’s protection.

-- Implement proper hygiene and social distancing policies: Post signage throughout the store, in break rooms, stock rooms, and the bathroom reminding staff to wash their hands and stay at a safe distance from other team members/customers.
+- Implement proper hygiene and social distancing policies: Post signage throughout the store, in break rooms, stock rooms, and the bathroom reminding staff to wash their hands and stay at a safe distance from other team members / customers.

 - Review loss prevention and security policies with employees.
+Don’t forget to review your POS access rights to make sure the staff permissions are still accurate.

 Store Exterior and Interior